kubeflow/website/content/en/docs/aws/rds.md

     cd ${KF_DIR}
     kfctl build -V -f ${CONFIG_FILE}
     ```
     This will create two folders `aws_config` and `kustomize` in your environment.
-Edit `params.env` file for the external-mysql pipeline service (`kustomize/api-service/overlays/external-mysql/params.env`) and update values based on your configuration
+Edit `params.env` file for the external-mysql pipeline service (`kustomize/api-service/overlays/external-mysql/params.env`) and update values based on your configuration:

     ```
     mysqlHost=<$RDSEndpoint>
     mysqlUser=<$DBUsername>
     mysqlPassword=<$DBPassword>
     ```
-    Edit `params.env` file for the external-mysql metedata service (`kustomize/metadata/overlays/external-mysql/params.env`) and update values based on your configuration
+    Edit `params.env` file for the external-mysql metedata service (`kustomize/metadata/overlays/external-mysql/params.env`) and update values based on your configuration:

     ```
     MYSQL_HOST=external_host